Welcome to the

 February 25, 2017 – Regina, SK

-The Saskatchewan Music Festival Association’s Concerto Competition is held in conjunction with the Regina and Saskatoon Symphony Orchestras, and sponsored by William Shurniak.
-Originally an annual event, the competition is now held every two years, alternating between Saskatoon and Regina.
-This year’s competition will be held February 25, in Regina at the Riddell Theatre (U of R) starting at 9:00 a.m.
-Admission is $10/day.
+The Saskatchewan Music Festival Association’s Concerto Competition was held in conjunction with the Regina and Saskatoon Symphony Orchestras, and sponsored by William Shurniak.

 The first place winner receives a $2,000 scholarship and has the opportunity to appear as a guest artist with the Regina Symphony Orchestra and the Saskatoon Symphony Orchestra.
-Second-place and third-place scholarships of $750 and $500 may also be awarded.
+Second-place and third-place scholarships of $750 and $500 were also awarded.